MEDIC: a network for monitoring data quality in collider experiments: Discussion and Conclusion

 It should be emphasized that Delphes provides only particle-level outputs, not detailed electronic-level signals.
 Its digitization process is inherently limited given its modular and fast-simulation framework that relies on parameterization of the overall detector response instead of simulating the underlying physics processes in detail.
 This simplification limits the resolution and number of features available to the network, which occasionally leads to ambiguities between normal and anomalous events as can be observed from the confusion matrices in figure \ref{fig:multi_class_binary}.
 A more detailed simulation using Geant4 \cite{GEANT4:2002zbu}, would likely improve the model accuracy as Geant4 performs a detailed simulation with precise position and timing information of energy deposits.
 It also converts raw energy deposits into realistic detector signals, accounting for specific hardware effects coming from signal generation, transport and electronic response combined with detector resolution effects.
 This translates into more information rich features using Geant4 that might reflect in improved accuracy.
 Despite this limitations, our results indicate that a ML model trained solely on Delphes-level data can still successfully detect anomalies and even identify their sources.\\

 This work demonstrates the potential of simulation-driven DQM as a new paradigm for collider experiments.
 Any experiment can benefit from generating simulated reference runs and glitch scenarios prior to data-taking runs, enabling the development and validation of automated monitoring tools in advance.
 Although the current result is promising and a more detailed simulation with electronic input and perhaps with more data points might increase the accuracies of prediction, our approach is still intended as a human-in-the-loop system, where shifters are assisted by the network’s predictions rather than fully replaced.
+In this framework, alerts are issued only after persistent anomalous behavior is observed over multiple consecutive windows, ensuring that human attention is drawn to sustained issues rather than simple statistical fluctuations.
 Such a pipeline allows for rapid anomaly detection and classification, providing actionable insights in real time and significantly aiding detector operations.
 This would be particularly valuable in the context of upcoming HL-LHC runs with their extremely high data volumes, where automated tools such as MEDIC could significantly enhance the efficiency of the shifter by rapidly flagging anomalies along with pointing out the source of error, thereby significantly reducing the manual load of real-time DQM.\\

+While the present study focuses on a limited number of labeled detector configurations as a proof of concept, the MEDIC framework is intended to be extended to a wider range of detector conditions, including partially labeled or unlabeled scenarios.
+In a realistic DQM deployment, this does not require a single classifier with a very large number of output classes.
+Instead, the framework can scale naturally through hierarchical or modular strategies, where deviations from nominal detector behavior are detected first and then classified at the level of subsystems or detector regions.
+A key feature of this approach is that the training data are generated entirely through simulation by explicitly introducing controlled detector fault scenarios, rather than relying only on statistical fluctuations in real data, which distinguishes MEDIC from many traditional DQM methods.\\